 Most of us worry, or have worried, at some point.
 Some people do it constantly.
 A worry is yet another example of a negative thought getting in the way.
-Unfortunately, as worries circulate in our mind they gain momentum, increasing in size and magnitude.
-What worrying doesn’t do is solve the problem.

 Here are seven steps to solve any problem…